Public-Health-Scotland/R-Resources/Intro to R-NSS.md

 Currently, there is a known compatibility issue with the version of R and RStudio that NSS is providing.
 This issue means the viewer panel (where interactive plots are displayed) does not work as it should and plots will only work when open as a new window.

 ## R particularities
+### Scripts
+An R script is a text file that holds a list of R commands.
+It is the equivalent to a SPSS syntax.
+Saving your code in a script file allows you to save it, re run it, share it, and modify it.
+You can also run code in the console panel, but this will not get saved anywhere.
+Generally you should write your code in scripts.
+A very useful feature of scripts is that you can call them using the [source function](http://www.dummies.com/programming/r/how-to-source-a-script-in-r/) and they will run automatically.

 ### Objects
 R works through objects.
 This is a complicated topic and it will make more sense once you get more familiar with R. In a nutshell, an object is an element that R creates and manipulates.
 They can be many different things: a plot, a dataset, some text, etc. To create an object you need to assign an operation to a name, and this is done using the arrow operator (<-).
 For example: x <- 3 creates an object with value 3.
 The value gets stored in R memory and can be used in further operations, for example x*2 will result in 6.
 For more detailed information on objects you can read [this](https://cran.r-project.org/doc/manuals/r-release/R-intro.html#Preface).